 If interested in promoting HPV vaccination on college campuses you may want to sign up for the NYS Collegiate HPV Workgroup.

-Our College & University HPV Toolkit is a free resource for college health providers, staff, faculty, students, and other stakeholders to assist you in promoting HPV vaccination to your students.
-Designed by colleges, for colleges, the toolkit includes easy to use, printable, and modifiable resources to educate students about HPV vaccination and provide resources for getting vaccinated.
+Our College & University HPV Education Toolkit is a free resource to assist you in promoting HPV vaccination to on college campuses.
+Designed by colleges, for colleges, it includes easy to use, printable, and modifiable resources to educate students about HPV vaccination and provide resources for getting vaccinated.
 This toolkit can be used by colleges that offer the vaccine and those that do not, and includes a QR code flyer for a pharmacy locator.
-If you are on a campus, you can download the College and University HPV Toolkit by filling out this short form with your contact information so we can follow up with with updates and additional resources.
+Click here to download this free resource.

 Pediatricians, Family Physicians, and School-Based Health Centers